restorando/cornelius/index.md

 Default: `true`

+## displayAbsoluteValue

+If `displayAbsoluteValue` is set to true, absolute values will be displayed in stead of the percentage value.

+Default: `false`

 ## initialIntervalNumber

 This property will allow you to specify the initial number that will be displayed in the first column header.